orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 - [Node.js crypto module](https://nodejs.org/api/crypto.html)
 - [Web Crypto Libraries](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)

-### Distributed identity management

 Encrypting data will work great given a strong enough encryption method.
 If you picked correctly, you now have until the heat death of the universe until somebdoy guesses your encryption keys and brute forces your data open.
-The problem, then, becomes **key management**, which is tied to identity.
+The problem, then, becomes **key management**.

+### Smart Contract Authentication

 Distributed identity is still a hotly contested topic, and frankly an unsolved problem, in our industry.
 However, many organizations have recently lept ahead with solutions and there will be more to come.
 [Metamask] and its ties to the ethereum blockchain, are one.

 #### What just happeened?

-### Further Authorization
+### Creating your own authentication middleware

 #### What just happeened?